Updates on Evolving Political Landscape

 If you are on a Fordham campus and approached by a law enforcement officer who requests access to University facilities, inquires about members of the campus community, or requests access to student records, immediately follow these steps:

 Unless law enforcement officers are responding to a lawful request, Public Safety will not allow them on campus, nor share any student or employee information with them.
-Law enforcement officers must provide judicial orders or lawfully issued subpoenas, which Fordham’s Office of Legal Counsel will verify before access to campus property will be granted.
+Law enforcement officers must provide judicial orders or lawfully issued subpoenas, which Fordham’s Office of General Counsel will verify before access to campus property will be granted.

 If you are asked for a student’s personal or personally identifiable information by an individual who has identified themself as a law enforcement officer, regardless of whether they present a judicial order or lawfully issued subpoena, inform the officer that you need to speak with a University administrator and immediately contact the Department of Public Safety and request a Duty Supervisor for further guidance.
 The Department of Public Safety will address the request with Fordham’s Office of Legal Counsel.